-3. Cherry Creek Arts Festival – July 1-3, 2017Now in its 27th year, the Cherry Creek Arts Festival has grown into a world-class destination for a showcase of the region and country’s culinary, performing and visual artists.
+3. Cherry Creek Arts Festival – Fri-Sun, July 5-7, 2019Now in its 28th year, the Cherry Creek Arts Festival has grown into a world-class destination for a showcase of the region and country’s culinary, performing and visual artists.
 Last year, attendance to the three-day festival exploded, as the festival drew roughly 350,000 people to Denver.

 This year, you won’t want to miss it.
 The festival features work from local, regional and international artists, patrons can sample tasty culinary treats, and there’s a great line-up of live music on three stages.
 Cost: Free to attend; Opening Gala and VIP passes are available

-4. Hot Air Balloon Rodeo – July 8 & 9, 2017Photographers love the annual Hot Air Balloon Rodeo.
+4. Hot Air Balloon Rodeo – Sat-Sun, July 13-14, 2019Photographers love the annual Hot Air Balloon Rodeo.
 Each year, balloon pilots from around the country take flight over Bald Eagle Lake in Steamboat Springs, providing impressive and vibrant photo opportunities of the colorful aircraft in flight.

 But this isn’t your average balloon festival: There’s also a little bit of rodeo in the mix, with pilots competing in races and performing tricks, like dipping into the lake.
 Plus, don’t miss the Art in the Park event, which runs throughout the weekend – where you can browse the wares of expert craftsmen.
 Cost: Free to attend